Q

 D).
 Increases the element's total size

-What is the function of the border in the CSS box model?
+What is the purpose of margin in the CSS box model?